karol-dubas/c-sharp-asynchronous-programming/async_notes.md

 # 3.2 - Creating async operation with TPL Task

-- When not awaiting `Task.Run`, the task scheduler will queue this to the thread pool, it will execute that whenever there is an available thread.
+- When not awaiting `Task.Run`, the task scheduler will queue this to the thread pool and it will execute that whenever there is an available thread.
   This call will complete immediately and code execution will continue (no await)

 ```cs